Small Language Models (SLMs) Can Still Pack a Punch: A survey (updated 2026)

 Since there is no \textit{standard} definition for SLMs that has surfaced so far, we make the following two clarifications: 1.
 A universally agreed upon line distinguishing SLMs vs LLMs cannot be drawn.
 As such we cover several SLMs that are in the few billion range, but see clusters of models in the 1B, 7B and 13B parameters; and 2. while thousands of narrow models have been created in the NLP and vision space, they differ from SLMs where a basic level of reasoning and language understanding is required to achieve good performance at multiple, or a single task.

 We note that state-of-the-art techniques allow 8 bit Adam training for 7B parameter models on a single consumer grade NVIDIA RTX 4090 GPUs with 24 GB of memory \cite{galore}.
-Additionally 7B models like llama and Mistral are widely provided as an option commercially by LLM API providers like Amazon and Microsoft.
+Additionally, 7B models like llama and Mistral are widely provided as an option commercially by LLM API providers like Amazon and Microsoft.
 As such our definition of SLMs includes general purpose language models with less than 8B parameters.
 In cases where the authors of papers with models up to 13B parameters, we include these as exceptions.

-In the sections that follow, while we cannot practically reproduce all original results with values, we believe readers will find it easy to read about comparative performance (i.e. Model A outperformed larger Model B at tasks X, Y and Z were standard metrics from test harnesses are referred to in the original paper).
-We begin with describing different types of SLMs, including task-agnostic, task-specific models and follow up with approaches to create SLMs.
+In the sections that follow, we begin with describing different types of SLMs, including task-agnostic, task-specific models and follow up with approaches to create SLMs.
+Section~\ref{sec:methodology} describes our survey methodology and the treatment of reported results.